JustaLiang/NoobFriendlyToken/README.md

-# NFTicket
+# NoobFriendlyToken
-Ticket and membership system based on NFT.
+Noob-friendly interface for uploading and managing NFT contracts.

 ## Get Start
 1. Clone the repo and cd into it